 - Mandatory drug education counseling will be arranged by a member of the mental health team.
 This counseling shall involve an initial evaluation period along with sessions with a counselor.
 The duration of counseling will be determined by the lead mental health professional in the department.
-Failure to complete required counseling may result in disciplinary actions. - The student-athlete will be follow-up tested within 4-6 weeks of notification of the positive result and at any time foras long as is deemed appropriate by the Director of Athletics or their designee. - During follow up testing, a student-athlete must demonstrate a continual decrease in the positive substance levels toavoid this test from being interpreted and acted upon as an additional positive test result. - A positive test for another banned substance OR increased levels of the previously positive banned substance will result in the student-athlete being more formally evaluated for a substance use disorder. - Subject to the approval of the Athletic Director or their designee, each Head Coach has the right to adopt and enforce stricter penalties than those set forth in this Program. - The Head Team Physician or their designee has the right to suspend practice or competition for the student-athlete ifthey deem it is necessary for the health and safety of the student-athlete.
+Failure to complete required counseling may result in disciplinary actions. - The student-athlete will be follow-up tested at any time for as long as is deemed appropriate by the Director of Athletics or their designee. - During follow up testing, a student-athlete must demonstrate a continual decrease in the positive substance levels to avoid this test from being interpreted and acted upon as an additional positive test result. - A positive test for another banned substance OR increased levels of the previously positive banned substance will result in the student-athlete being more formally evaluated for a substance use disorder. - Subject to the approval of the Athletic Director or their designee, each Head Coach has the right to adopt and enforce stricter penalties than those set forth in this Program. - The Head Team Physician or their designee has the right to suspend practice or competition for the studentathlete if they deem it is necessary for the health and safety of the student-athlete.